l3r8yJ/l3r8yj.github.io/_posts/code/2023-02-27-how-to-develop-un-analyzable-pl.md

 A small disclaimer for those who are against static analysis and code quality control tools.
-  > It is [proved mathematically](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) that static analysis can never be 100% true. *That is, it is impossible to write a program that understands how another program will execute without first executing it.*
+  > It is [proved mathematically](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) that static analysis can never be 100% true. *This is impossible to write a program that understands how another program will execute without first executing it.*

 However, this **does not** mean that static analysis is useless or that it cannot be effective in finding bugs and vulnerabilities in software.